Special Educational Needs and Disabilities

 If you have concerns about your child’s progress you should speak to your child’s class teacher initially.

-- If you are not happy that the concerns are being managed and that your child is still not making progress you should speak to the SEN teacher (if they are working with your child) or the SENCO
+- If your child is still not making progress you should speak to the SENCo

 - If you are still unhappy, you should see the Headteacher

 - The school does have a complaints procedure which you can access here.

 - The class teacher is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.
 Appointments can be made via the school office.

 - The SENCO is available to meet with you to discuss your child’s progress or any concerns/worries you may have.
 Appointments can be made via the school office.

 - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report.